craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/SW Travel Table.md

 aliases:
 ---
 # South Western Central Alaturmen
 Much of the South West is civilized.
 The outskirts of this area are densely inhabited by human, dwarves, gnoll, goblin, and many native fauna.
-Nearly the only recognized organization here is [[The Golden City]], as ruled by the [[Golden Claws]], but the [[Desert Thieves]] hold the outskirts where they can.
+Nearly the only recognized organization here is [[The Golden City]], as ruled by the [[Golden Claws]], but the [[The Deserts of Tetrimoc#Thieves]] hold the outskirts where they can.

 ### Tables
 #### General Encounter Table